 Much of the Mayan and Toltec cultures are still a mystery and there is disagreement between scholars over how the Mayas arrived here and their relationships and interactions with the Toltecs.
 This doesn’t take away from the immense feeling of size and grandeur of this location; even when it is full with tourists, there is so much space that, aside from the main temple which tends to become crowded, you can feel quite relaxed wandering around the park.

-Guides will take you on a tour and explain the history of the site and the Mayan culture.
+Official local guides situated at the site will take you on a tour and explain the history of the site and the Mayan culture.

 This region of Mexico gets extremely hot during the peak daytime hours of noon until around 4 pm.
 Staying at a hotel nearby and starting your tour of the site early in the morning will significantly enhance your experience of Chichen Itzá; see the article: The Best Way to Experience Chichen Itza for details.